-The Compensation Committee is an independent committee of the Board made up of three independent Board members which, together with the Board, is accountable for the decisions relating to executive compensation.
+The Compensation Committee is an independent committee of the Board made up of three (3) independent Board members which, together with the Board, is accountable for the decisions relating to executive compensation.
+Effective February 12, 2019, Ms. MacIndoe was appointed Chair and Ms. Landry was appointed as a member of the Compensation Committee.